Erotemic/shitspotter/README.rst

 I can pin what I have on IPFS, but I was planning on organizing the data a bit before I did that, but I'm willing

-Officially the licence will be Apache 2 because that's what I use for everything.
+The licence for the software will be Apache 2.
+The license for the data will be "Creative Commons Attribution 4.0 International".

-It annoys me that I have to put licenses on things.
-These are the terms I care about:
+In addition to these licenses please:

 * Cite my work if you use it.
 * If you annotate any of the images, contribute the annotations back.
 Picking up shit is a team effort.